Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Conclusion

 \section{Conclusion}

 We introduced Cosmo3DFlow, a generative framework combining flow matching with wavelet-space modeling for high-dimensional inverse problems.
-By transforming density fields into the wavelet domain, topological voids collapse into near-zero high-frequency coefficients while information-rich structures are preserved compactly---a physically informed exploitation of \textit{wavelet sparsity}.
-This achieves up to \textbf{50$\times$ faster} sampling than diffusion baselines at $128^3$ resolution, as wavelet decomposition naturally aligns with multi-scale cosmological structure, enabling sparse velocity fields that require far fewer ODE integration steps.
+When density fields are transformed into the wavelet domain, voids collapse into near-zero high-frequency coefficients while informative structures are preserved compactly---a physically informed exploitation of \textit{wavelet sparsity}.
+This achieves up to \textbf{$46\times$ faster} sampling than diffusion baselines at $128^3$ resolution, as wavelet decomposition naturally aligns with multi-scale cosmological structure, enabling sparse velocity fields that require far fewer ODE integration steps.

 As cosmological simulations scale to larger volumes and finer resolutions ($512^3$, $1024^3$), the voxel void fraction will remain constant or increase (as we resolve smaller voids), but the computational cost of processing it on a grid will scale cubically ($N^3$).
-Wavelet sparsity breaks this scaling law.
-It ensures that computational resources are allocated to the structure of the universe—the mass, the energy, and the information—rather than its emptiness.
+Wavelet sparsity mitigates this scaling bottleneck.
+It ensures that computational resources are allocated to the structure of the universe---the mass, the energy, and the information---rather than its emptiness.
 This shift from spatial to spectral modeling represents not just an optimization, but a necessary evolution for the next generation of high-dimensional astrophysical inference.

+This work provides valuable insights into mapping sparse spatial structures to the frequency domain, and the proposed Wavelet Flow Matching paradigm enables more stable, efficient ODE solvers with larger steps while preserving fine detail.
+We believe the core algorithmic innovation of this paper---translating spatial emptiness into spectral sparsity---can be generalized to other fields such as medical imaging (MRI/CT), by enabling high-resolution synthesis; computational fluid dynamics, by focusing resources on turbulent regions; and meteorology, by improving global forecasting resolution while bypassing grid-scale computational limits.